Battle of Dresden: 27 August

+– But you have none; it has stuck in the mud.

+– Well, if I show you the guns behind my leading regiment, will you surrender?

+– I shall have no choice, for I shall have no means left of defense.

+Then Bordesoulle brought up 6 guns to within thirty paces, their attendants stood with lighted matches ready to fire.
+Only then did the Austrian division lay down its arms.

 An effective rear-guard and the weather allowed Schwarzenberg to withdraw and escape any attempt of encirclement or pursuit.
-The Coalition had lost some 38,000 men and 40 guns.
+The Coalition had lost some 38,000 or up to 40,000 men, 40 guns, and 15 colours.
+The total Austrian losses amounted up to 16,300 men plus 22 guns.
 French casualties totaled around 10,000.
 Some of Napoleon's officers noted he was "suffering from a violent colic, which had been brought on by the cold rain, to which he had been exposed during the whole 2nd day of the battle."